followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/1 Configuration/onValidated.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [validated](/Documentation/ApiReference/UI_Widgets/dxValidator/Events/#validated) event.
+A function that is executed after a value is validated.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after an editor value is validated against the specified [validation rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Configuration/#validationRules).

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->validatedInfo<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->